The Value of Updating School Safety Policies and Procedures

 Policy and procedure changes can have a sizeable impact on your students and staff.
 It could be a dress-code change to lessen an individual’s ability to hide weapons, or a situation we’ve seen more recently where students are required to wear clear backpacks.

 You could be changing bus pickup and drop-off procedures, or adding additional entrance security.
+For instance, we know that having sound school transportation security is critical.
 It’s possible that you may have installed a new door barricade device on doors, or implemented a full school lockdown system.

 Whatever the case is, policy and procedure changes should be planned and made in concert with physical changes, and the policies and procedures themselves should be planned to minimally impact students when possible Simply having a resource officer tell students on the day changes are implemented that they are out of dress-code and need to change will do more harm than good as students will be confused and upset.